This article was originally published in 2015 and has been completely updated in 2020.

 If your organization has external consultants such as PR firms or ad agencies, you can ask their views about the best people to talk to internally.
 As third parties, those firms can be less biased than internal sources.

 Interview senior management and operational managers to find out where their concerns are.
 This could be part of a communication audit.
-Rather than trying to push communication higher up on the agenda of senior management, it is far better to communication to address their key concerns.
+Rather than trying to push communication higher up on the agenda of senior management, it is far better for you to find out their key concerns so you can give some thought to communication solutions or part-solutions.

 A clever way to work out communication priorities is to examine the organization’s goal statements and business strategies.
 A review of the business strategies can reveal which would be most likely to produce the best lift in productivity (or efficiency in a public sector organization).
 If you can prioritize the goals in this way you can then review the top goals to decide which ones are likely to respond best to communication initiatives.
 You can reveal this in a matrix with one axis showing which goals or business strategies are likely to have the most financial impact, and the other axis showing the potential impact of communication activities in enabling each business strategy to be accomplished.